KZNE: WTAW

 Initially there were no formal standards for radio broadcasting, which were being made on an experimental basis by stations operating under a variety of license classifications.
 However, effective December 1, 1921, the United States Department of Commerce, which supervised radio at this time, issued a regulation requiring that stations making broadcasts intended for the general public now had to operate under a "Limited Commercial" license.
 WTAW received its first broadcast license on October 7, 1922, issued to the Agricultural and Mechanical College in College Station, which authorized the use of the 360 meter (833 kHz) "entertainment" wavelength.
 The call sign was randomly assigned from an alphabetical list of available call letters.
 (Until late January 1923, new radio stations in Texas were given call signs beginning with "W", instead of the "K" call letters which became standard afterward for all states west of the Mississippi River).

 On November 11, 1928, under the provisions of the Federal Radio Commission's General Order 40, WTAW was assigned to 1120 kHz on a timeshare basis with the University of Texas station, KUT.
 In March 1941, with the implementation of the North American Regional Broadcasting Agreement, WTAW moved to 1150 kHz.

 WTAW was initially a non-commercial station.
 In 1957 it became a commercial station, now owned by the WTAW Broadcasting Company.
 In 1962, it added an FM station, WTAW-FM, which allowed WTAW's country music format to be heard around the clock; by the 1970s, WTAW-FM had switched to an automated Top 40 format, while the AM station continued with its country sound.

 In 1973 Bill Watkins, station manager and owner, hired Sunny Nash to anchor drive-time morning news.
-The country station's first African American reporter and talk-show host, Nash was a Texas A&M University student, who became the first African American journalism graduate in the school's history in 1977, and later a syndicated newspaper columnist and author of Bigmama Didn't Shop At Woolworth's.
+The country station's first African American reporter and talk-show host, Nash was a Texas A&M University student, who became the first African American journalism graduate in the school's history in 1977, and first program director of KAMU-FM.
+Later, Nash was a syndicated newspaper columnist and author of Bigmama Didn't Shop At Woolworth's.

 In the 1980s, WTAW was authorized to broadcast at night, with 500 watts, while daytime power remained at 1,000 watts.
 As country music listening shifted to FM, WTAW began adding talk shows at night.